 All symposium participants present their research with a poster.
-Posters can be printed or assembled, and should be approximately four feet wide by three feet tall and readable from at least three feet away.
+Posters can be printed or assembled, and should be no larger than four feet wide by four feet tall and readable from at least three feet away.
 The presentation title must be at least two inches high, and the name(s) of the student author(s), faculty advisor, any co-authors, and departmental and institutional affiliations must be on the poster as well.
 CAURS reserves the right to cancel a presenter's poster presentation if the above requirements are not met.
 Presenters must be available to discuss their displays during their assigned poster session.

 Students who are not presenting at CAURS but are interested in attending and observing the poster and oral presentations at the Symposium are encouraged to do so.
 Being a student observer gives those who are unable to present but are interested in academic research or the Symposium the opportunity to experience CAURS and to discover the wide breath and depth of research being conducted by their peers.
 In addition to exploring the work of other undergraduates in Chicago, student observers at CAURS will also have the opportunity to participate in the roundtable discussions and networking session with industry and graduate and professional school recruiters.
 Students interested in observing research at CAURS should register as Student Observers.